|

 The benzene in the air could have come from this source.
 More investigation

-The history of the Industrial landfill is not well documented.[7]
+is needed.
+Landfill Background The history of the Industrial landfill is not well documented.[7]

 Aerial photographs show that the Navy filled a bay inlet with shipyard